jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 XLM transactions contain common fields in the top level object along w/ links to Horizon server resources related to the tx.
 Diving in from there:

-- The <i>envelope</i> field contains the operations which actually modify the Blockchain database.
+- The <b>envelope</b> field contains the operations which actually modify the Blockchain database.
-- The <i>result</i> field contains the list of results for each operation
+- The <b>result</b> field contains the list of results for each operation
-- The <i>result_meta</i> fields containst the list of changes the transaction made to the Blockchain database, including those before the operations are applied, by the operations themselves, and after.
+- The <b>result_meta</b> fields containst the list of changes the transaction made to the Blockchain database, including those before the operations are applied, by the operations themselves, and after.

 <h2>Coming Soon</h2>

-Stay tuned for our next post in this series in which we will discuss specific transactions common to both XRP and XLM
+Stay tuned for our next post in this series in which we will discuss specific transactions common to both XRP and XLM.